 - Blurred vision

 When to see a doctor

-The same factors that increase the risk of developing type 2 diabetes increase the risk of developing prediabetes.
+The same factors that increase the odds of getting type 2 diabetes also increase the risk of prediabetes.
 These factors include:

 - Weight.
 Being overweight is a primary risk factor for prediabetes.
 The more fatty tissue you have — especially inside and between the muscle and skin around your abdomen — the more resistant your cells become to insulin.